PalmEmanuel/VeilVer/docs/help/Sync-VVVersion.md

 PS C:\> Sync-VVVersion -FilePath "C:\path\to\new\document.md"
 ```

-This example updates all git tags for the file at "C:\path\to\new\document.md" to reflect its current file name, assuming it has been renamed from a previous path.
+This example updates all versions for the file at "C:\path\to\new\document.md" to reflect its current file path, assuming it has been renamed from a previous path.

 ## PARAMETERS